curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 # What's normal?

 *The breadth of "what's normal" is expanding.
-Expanding as media adopts new information technology.*
+Expanding as media adopts information technology.*

 4000BC, some village.
 Village girl, 13yo, bleeds.